Walter Donald Douglas: RMS Titanic

 Sex: male.
 Estimated age: 55.
 Hair grey.

 Clothing:- Evening dress, with W. D. D. on shirt.

 Effects:- Gold watch, chain, and sov. case with W.D.D.

 Gold cigar cutter, gold pencil case, gold knife "WDD", gold cigarette case "WDD", five gold studs.

 Wedding ring on finger engraved "May 19th, '84.

 Pocket letter case with $551.00, and 5 pound note.

 1st Class.
 Name:- Walter D. Douglas.

 As he was easily identifiable as a first-class passenger, Douglas' body was not buried at sea, instead being embalmed and brought to Canada aboard the Mackey-Bennett.
 It was subsequently taken to Cedar Rapids to be buried in the Douglas family mausoleum at Oak Hill Cemetery.
 His wife survived the sinking along with their maid.
-Mahala Douglas was the very first survivor to board the RMS Carpathia in the early morning hours of 15 April.
+Mahala Douglas was one of the very first survivors to board the in the early morning hours of 15 April.
+She had helped Fourth Officer Joseph Boxhall in manning the tiller of Emergency Cutter No. 2 until their boat pulled alongside the ship.
 Upon her death in 1945 she was buried beside him.

 A provision in Douglas' will required that George C. Douglas, his younger son from his first marriage, earn $2,500 in two consecutive years, in order to receive his share of the estate, but this provision was waived by the trustees of the will because the son had served in the British Army for five years during World War I, being wounded twice and being cited for bravery by Field Marshal Lord French.